Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(address);

-});That constrains the answer to IPv4. family: 6 constrains it to IPv6. family: 0 means either family.
+});family: 4 asks for IPv4. family: 6 asks for IPv6. family: 0 allows either family.
 Address-family filtering happens before the connection attempt.
-The later socket path receives the selected family.
+The socket path receives the selected family.

-Avoid using lookup ordering as a hidden compatibility layer for bad binds.
+Avoid using lookup ordering to hide a server that binds too narrowly.
 If a server must support both loopback families, bind and test both families under the intended platform policy.
-If a client must prefer IPv4 or IPv6 for a reason, make that policy explicit at the lookup or connection layer and record it in configuration.
+If a client must prefer IPv4 or IPv6, make that policy explicit at the lookup or connection layer and put it in configuration.

 dns.lookup('api.example.com', { all: true }, (err, addresses) => {